-The law is changing and the General Data Protection Regulations (GDPR) comes into effect on
+The General Data Protection Regulations (GDPR) came into effect on 25th May 2018.

-25th May 2018.
-It will bring higher standards for handling data and greater expectations for improved transparency, enhanced data security and increased accountability for processing personal data.
-Schools will have a legal duty to comply with the GDPR.
+It brings higher standards for handling data and greater expectations for improved transparency, enhanced data security and increased accountability for processing personal data.
+Schools have a legal duty to comply with the GDPR.

-The new GDPR is replacing the current Data Protection Act and is set to strengthen and unify all data held within an organisation.
+GDPR is replaces the Data Protection Act and is set to strengthen and unify all data held within an organisation.
 For schools, GDPR brings a new responsbility to inform parents and stakeholders about how they are using pupil's data and who it is being used by.

 What does GDPR mean for schools?

-GDPR will ensure data is protected and will give individuals more control over their data, however, this means schools will have greater accountability for their data:
+GDPR ensures data is protected and gives individuals more control over their data, however, this means schools will have greater accountability for their data: